rujuj/jquery-packing-checklist/README.md

 # jquery-packing-checklist
-This is a really simple packing checklist made using jQuery: on the click of an item, the item disappears from the list
+This is a really simple packing/moving checklist made using jQuery: on the click of an item, the item disappears from the list

 ### Features to Add
 - Strikethrough the checklist instead of hiding